EniddeallA/miniRT/README.md

 My version of the miniRT project at 42 school to implement a simple ray tracing program in c language that is able to render simple objects (Sphere, Plane, Square, Cylinder, Triangle)

-This project has been successfully done with all mandatory tasks + 3 bonuses (Specualar light using phong method + 2 compound elements : Pyramid & Cube)
+This project has been successfully done with all mandatory tasks + 3 bonuses (Specualar light using phong method + 2 compound elements : Pyramid & Cube), with 0 Leaks.

 Feel free to use it to undestand the project, never use it for cheating!